hcorrada/networks-across-scales/jekyll-site/syllabus.md

 of the medical service provider to be used if verification is needed.
 No diagnostic information will ever be requested.
 * The Major Scheduled Grading Events for this course include:
-   a) Midterm #1 - October XX during the lecture period
+   a) Midterm #1 - October 6 during the lecture period
-   b) Midterm #2 - November XX during the lecture period
+   b) Midterm #2 - November 3 during the lecture period

 #### Course evaluations ####